pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 Avoid all windows and stained glass.
 Create the box as mentioned, and arrange it in a V shape with your tripod.
-At the top left of the V is the camera, at the bottom is the colour target, at the top right is the light source.
+At the top left of the V is the camera, at the bottom is the color target, at the top right is the light source.
 The right source should be bright and even across the room and your setup.
 Position yourself underneath it to avoid all shadows.